-Everything You Need to Know About… NE1’s Dog on the Tyne
+Everything You Need to Know About: NE1’s Dog on the Tyne

-Ahead of its first edition, we’ve put together a guide to getting the most out of this woof-tastic day of fun – read on and put the date in your dog’s diary!
+It's going to be even bigger and better than last year too and the perfect day out for you and your canine companions.
+We’ve put together a guide to getting the most out of this woof-tastic day of fun – read on and put the date in your dog’s diary!

 What is NE1’s Dog on the Tyne?